NicolasThaize/a-game-at-home-API/README.md

 # a-game-at-home-API
-Rest API of a game at home app
+Rest API of a game at home app, using Django Rest Framework

 ## Init project